web11-ateves/aisuite/CONTRIBUTING.md

 > [Documentation](https://github.com/andrewyng/aisuite/blob/main/README.md).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/andrewyng/aisuite/issues) that might help you.
-In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.
+If you find a relevant issue that already exists and still need clarification, please add your question to that existing issue.
+We also recommend reaching out to the community in the aisuite [Discord](https://discord.gg/T6Nvn8ExSb) server.

 If you then still feel the need to ask a question and need clarification, we recommend the following: